Billi7676/abs_mn_install/Readme.md

 Send the collateral - 2500 ABS - to the address generated above.
 Make sure that you send exactly 2500 ABS to that address.
 Make sure that the \<Substract fee from amount\> option is not checked.

-You need to wait for 15 confirmations before you can obtain transaction id and index with the next command run in debug console:
+You need to wait for 15 confirmations (to be safe) before you can obtain transaction id and index with the next command run in debug console:

 	masternode outputs